 As the ambient temperature approaches the motor’s thermal limits, the amount of time the motor can operate at its maximum power decreases, eventually reaching a point where maximum power can only be achieved instantaneously because the temperature would immediately exceed the motor’s safe operating limit.

 Effective thermal management of linear motors begins with strategies to reduce average power draw, since continuous heating is governed by RMS (root-mean-square) force rather than instantaneous peak force.
-Reducing RMS force can be achieved by decreasing accelerations, smoothing motion commands, reducing the duty cycle of holding forces, or adding mechanical advantage or pneumatic assistance to the system.
+Reducing RMS force can be achieved by decreasing accelerations, smoothing motion commands, reducing the duty cycle of holding forces, or adding mechanical advantage or spring/pneumatic assistance to the system.

 Shortening the duration of high-force events or spacing them farther apart can significantly reduce average power draw and thermal load, even when peak forces remain unchanged.
 If instead of drawing maximum power continuously the motion includes rest periods, the motor can take advantage of its long thermal time constant and shed accumulated heat more effectively.